-In today’s digital world, that information has become almost as valuable as the currency your trade-in and the market for data is one of the most fiercely fought.
-That’s why it is essential for any company to focus some of their marketing energy on data-based insights, and that’s where data-driven marketing comes in.
+In today’s digital world, that information has become almost as valuable as the currency your trade-in, and the data market is one of the most fiercely fought.
+That’s why any company needs to focus some of its marketing energy on data-based insights, and that’s where data-driven marketing comes in.

 What is data-driven marketing?

 Every time a customer carries out an online transaction, they leave a little of themselves behind, kind of like a data footprint.
-That little nugget of information may tell you what brands they like, give you an indication of their age, gender or social class.
-Gathering that sort of data will give you insights into your customers – or potential customers – and how you use that data to target certain groups or individuals is the basis of data-driven marketing.
+That little nugget of information may tell you what brands they like, give you an indication of their age, the device they use or even their browsing journey.
+Gathering that sort of data will provide you with insights into your customers – or potential customers – and how you use that data to target specific groups or individuals is the basis of data-driven marketing.

 Companies will construct strategies based on the analysis of the data they collect through countless customer engagements.
 Everything from browsing and purchasing behaviour to customer reviews can be used to develop insights.